The next evolution

 Unlike chromosomal DNA, ecDNA isn’t split equally every time a cell copies its DNA and divides.
 That means closely related cells can begin to look very different, very quickly.
 Even truncal mutations on ecDNA can wax and wane in different parts of a tumour from one generation to the next, making them much harder to target with traditional drugs.

 But living on the edge like that is dangerous.
-To survive, ecDNA has to keep outrunning the chaos it creates.
-Now, eDyNAmiC and a company called Boundless Bio have developed a drug to exploit that vulnerability
+To survive, ecDNA has to keep outrunning the chaos it creates, and eDyNAmiC's researchers have identified a way to exploit that vulnerability.

-Stanford University Professor Howard Chang, one of the researchers on the team, likens the approach to judo.
+Stanford University Professor Howard Chang, who played a key role in the research, likened the approach to judo.

-“Rather than just trying to hit the cancer cells as hard as you can, this strategy is trying to use their own excess, their own momentum against them.”
+“Rather than just trying to hit the cancer cells as hard as we can, this strategy is trying to use their own excess, their own momentum against them.”

-The team's drug takes away the only safeguard that protects ecDNA from its mess.
-In lab tests, it directly shrank stomach cancers and stopped them from adapting to resist another effective cancer drug.
+Chang and the team used a targeted drug to block the only safeguard that protects ecDNA from its own mess.
+In lab tests, the treatment directly shrank stomach cancers and stopped them from adapting to resist another effective cancer drug.

 Around 1 in 6 cancers evolve using ecDNA.
 They're often the ones with the worst outcomes.
-The team hope their new treatment, which is now in early-phase clinical trials, will make a real difference for the people who's cancers are currently hardest to treat.
+The team hope the drug they identified, which is being tested in clinical trials by the company Boundless Bio, will make a real difference for the people whose cancers are currently hardest to treat.

 Another Cancer Grand Challenges team, REWIRE-CAN, is also investigating ways of turning cancer’s behaviours into vulnerabilities.
 The team is developing drugs to hyperactivate bowel cancer cells, putting them under so much stress that they shut down or self-destruct.